How this list was built

 Names you'd expect that aren't here, and why

-Shenzhen-based consumer-tier brand (Birdfy bird-feeder cameras + DTC security cameras on Amazon).
-Not B2B.
+Shenzhen-based consumer brand (Birdfy bird-feeder cameras + direct-to-consumer security cameras on Amazon).
+Not a business product.
 NDAA-incompatible.
-Listed for completeness; not a TetherX comparison.
+BBB (US Better Business Bureau) lists 16 unanswered consumer complaints - reputational red flag reinforcing the consumer-tier exclusion.
+Listed here for completeness; not a TetherX comparison.

 Consumer cloud-camera category.
 Different buyer, different price points.
 Not in the same procurement conversation.